hideya/langchain-google-genai-ex/README.md

 3. **Full Compatibility**: Extends rather than replacing the original class
 4. **Transparent**: Your application logic doesn't need to change

-**Architectural Context**: This works within LangChain.js's existing tool conversion pipeline, transforming schemas after LangChain's universal tool processing but before Google's API validation.
+**Architectural Context**: This works within LangChain.js's existing tool conversion pipeline, transforming schemas **after** LangChain's universal tool processing but **before** Google's API validation—the only viable interception point.

 > **Stability Note**: The implementation uses specific versions of `@langchain/google-genai` (~0.2.16) and `@google/generative-ai` (~0.21.0) to ensure reliable interception of the conversion process.

+### Technical Foundation

+This solution is built on extensive research of LangChain.js's internal architecture:

+> **🔍 Deep Technical Analysis**: Our approach is proven through comprehensive analysis of LangChain's tool conversion pipeline, ecosystem compatibility challenges, and architectural trade-offs.
+See the technical documents linked above for the complete research foundation.

 ## API Reference